Ollanius Pius

 The district was a graveyard – its main road a choked artery of burning metal and broken bodies.
 Every few dozen meters, the path ruptured and spilled its contents to the sides, bleeding dead men and machines alike.
 Most of them old, burned out, bloated, decaying.
 Some of them still fresh.

 Around this road of death, for miles in all directions, only the husks of grey buildings remained.
-Pillars of metal and rockrete stretched upwards, the rubble at their bases deeper than any man is tall.
+Pillars of metal and rockcrete stretched upwards, the rubble at their bases deeper than any man is tall.
 And above, a thick orange smoke lingered.

 From the tallest building still standing, barely 9 floors tall, a command rang out, shouted through clasped hands.